zmac-me/LIVEstep/README.md

 sudo dd if=FuryBSD-12.1-GNUSTEP.iso of=/dev/daX bs=4m status=progress
 ```

+From the running Live system, you can write the latest build to (another!)
+USB device using __Create Live Media.app__ (right on the desktop).

 ## Credentials for live media

 There is no password for `liveuser`.
 There is also no root password.